The Missing Cross to Purity

 and the thirsty land full of springs;

-and in the habitation, where dragons lay,
+and in the habitation where dragons once lay,

 shall be grass with reeds and rushes, which begin to spring.
 Isaiah 35:5-9